Bible translations into Slavic languages

 The history of all Bible translations into Slavic languages begins with Bible translations into Church Slavonic.
 Other languages include:

 East Slavic

-Old Belarusian
+Ruthenian

 An effort to produce a version in the vernacular was made by Francysk Skaryna (d. after 1535), a native of Polatsk in Belarus.
-He published at Prague, 1517–19, twenty-two Old Testament books in Old Belarusian language, in the preparation of which he was greatly influenced by the Bohemian Bible of 1506.
+He published at Prague, 1517–19, twenty-two Old Testament books in Ruthenian language, in the preparation of which he was greatly influenced by the Bohemian Bible of 1506.
 Other efforts were made during the 16th and 17th centuries, but the Church Slavonic predominated in all these efforts.

-Further reference on the prapavis.org website.